tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 At the moment I'm working to complete [AKSHAY_D21's](https://www.thingiverse.com/thing:2948680) 3D printable laboratory rocker.
 This is more of a personal project so I can play around with the Arduino framework, with the added benefit that the end product actually has a use.

 ### Design Projects
 Dr Van 'T hof and I are working to design .STL models of the WHO Insecticide Susceptibility Bioassay tube systems, to help replace broken parts in the insectaries and keep as many tube kits as possible in operation.
-This is pushing the limits of my CAD skills, but with the help Dr Van 'T Hof, who has recently figured out thread creation, we should be able to complete this project.
+This is pushing the limits of my CAD skills, but with the help of Dr Van 'T Hof, who has recently figured out thread creation, we should be able to complete this project.
 I intend to write a separate blog post about this in the near future when we have substantial progress.

 # Have An Idea for a Print?
 If you're an LSTM colleague and have an idea for a print that could help out around the lab/office, please [get in touch](mailto:sean.tomlinson@lstmed.ac.uk).